zulip/zulip-gci/tasks/pep8.md

   * Add a commit with message 'pep8: Fix *rule* violations.'

 Submit a pull request with all the commits.
-The title of the pull request should be something like 'pep8: Fix *rules*'.
+The title of the pull request should be 'pep8: Fix *rules*'.
+Include a link to the pull request when you submit your task on the GCI website.

 See git commit [6d93b3b](https://github.com/zulip/zulip/commit/6d93b3b) for an example.